 Moreover, another must-have element in the plan is to determine who is supposed to do what.
 This step involves preselecting your implementation team.
 These will be the people who will help you set up the LMS, create a process, evaluate the initial roll-out, and launch your platform.

-At the end of the day, your LMS implementation plan should include following: the overall implementation goal, a timeline of specific milestones leading toward the main objective, and the expected contribution of each member per milestone.
+At the end of the day, your LMS implementation plan should include the following: the overall implementation goal, a timeline of specific milestones leading toward the main objective, and the expected contribution of each member per milestone.

-Step 2: Choose your Provider
+Step 2: Choose your provider

 It is always a given that vendors need to go through a stringent selection process to ensure that their solution is a fit for your organization’s needs.
 As the project manager though, you also need to consider another factor.
 Learning management system implementation will involve close collaboration with the provider.

 And this collaboration goes beyond just LMS configuration and integration with your current systems and processes.

 When choosing an LMS vendor, don’t only consider your organization’s learning needs and how the system fits those requirements.
 Also, do some research on how customer-friendly and reliable the vendor is.

 It shouldn’t be that difficult – especially for providers that are well-known.
 Just a little search on your favorite search engine should give you some results on customer feedback.